Colin Kaepernick snubbed by Seahawks after refusing to stop national anthem protests: report

 The team reportedly asked Kaepernick if he would continue his protest if he was signed to the NFL again and he was “unwilling to give that assurance to them.”

 Kaepernick began kneeling during the national anthem during the 2016 to 2017 season as part of a protest against police brutality while he was with the San Francisco 49ers.
-Many other NFL players joined his protest which angered many most notably President Trump who said Kaepernick should have been “suspended” for kneeling.
+Many other NFL players joined his protest, which angered many — most notably President Trump, who said Kaepernick should have been “suspended” for kneeling.

 COLIN KAEPERNICK'S LAWYERS SEEK DEPOSITIONS OF EX-PAPA JOHN'S CEO, ROGER GOODELL'S WIFE, REPORTS SAY